RajayR2000/KVStore/README.md

 #### How to use?

 ###### Step 1:
-After creating a new class and importing the kvstore(or you can use the EndUser class that I have created in the default package).
+After cloning the repository.Create a new class and import the kvstore package or you can make use of the EndUser class in the default package.
 Create a KVStore object.

 `KVStore obj = new KVStore();`